Accessibility in Multi-Modal Content: Best Practices for Inclusivity

 What You’ll Need / Prerequisites

-Start with a clear set of tools, skills, and permissions so content teams can produce accessible, search-optimized posts without last-minute blockers.
+Begin with a clear set of tools, skills, and permissions.
+This way, your content teams can produce accessible, search-optimized posts without any last-minute hurdles.
 For accessible content workflows, technical checks (captions, color contrast, screen-reader testing) and editorial skills (writing descriptive alt text, using semantic HTML) are both non-negotiable.
 Below are concrete prerequisites and how to get each one in place.

 • Caption quality control: Reviewers should verify speaker attribution and timestamps in captions for SEO and usability.